What is psychodynamic therapy?

 Core Principles of Psychodynamic Therapy

 In psychodynamic therapy, therapists help clients gain insight into their daily lives and present-day mental health concerns.
-Psychodynamic therapy focuses on the psychological roots of emotional suffering.
+Various therapeutic techniques are employed to help clients gain this insight.
+The psychodynamic perspective focuses on the psychological roots of emotional suffering.
 It helps clients engage in self-reflection and self-examination.

 Essentially, the patient-therapist relationship, or therapeutic alliance, encourages patients to dive into problematic relationship patterns, behaviors, and beliefs in their life.
 During therapy sessions, psychodynamic therapists evaluate thinking and behavioral patterns that clients have developed over time.
 Although the structure of psychodynamic therapy will vary depending on the psychotherapist, most psychodynamic approaches involve: